 Choose safe transport options

 Transport safety standards are different overseas, so you should never use taxis, buses, trains or boats that are overcrowded or look unsafe.
 Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.
-Try to avoid having to travel in ferries and speedboats after dark.
+Avoid having to travel in ferries and speedboats after dark.
 If you're heading out for the night, plan a few different options for getting home - finding out what time the last public transport service runs (or what time it starts again in the morning) is a good start.

 Avoid becoming a victim of sexual assault